bayareawebpro/laravel-examples/mix4-dual-bundle.md

 ## Mix Config (one per bundle)

-Create a new mix file for each bundle, modifying the paths to match the subdirectories.
+Create a mix file for each bundle, modifying the paths to match the subdirectory of each bundle.

 ```javascript
 cconst mix = require('laravel-mix');
 const WebpackRequireFrom = require("webpack-require-from");